Sign In Register

 Is Knoxville a Good Place to Live?

 Based on current data, Knoxville receives an overall livability score of 5.0 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a low poverty rate, high health insurance coverage.
+Key strengths include low unemployment, low crime rates, abundant sunshine, a low poverty rate.
+Areas to be aware of include a high uninsured rate.
 Knoxville stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs